ivorscott/go-delve-reload/README.md

 3 - Added the ArdanLabs [configuration package](https://github.com/ardanlabs/conf)

-This package provides support for using environmental variables and command line arguments for configuration.
+The Ardan Labs configuration package provides support for using environmental variables and command line arguments for configuration.
+I copied and paste the package under: /api/internal/platform/conf.

-The struct field `cfg.Web.Production` for example, can be represented as `--web-production` in cli flag form or `API_WEB_PRODUCTION` in environment variable form.
-When in environment variable form there is an extra namespace to reduce possible name conflicts in our case that namespace is `API`.
+The struct field cfg.Web.Production for example, can be represented as --web-production in cli flag form or API_WEB_PRODUCTION in environment variable form.
+In environment variable form there's an extra namespace so we only parse the vars we expect to use.
+This also reduces name conflicts.
+In our case that namespace is API.

 ```go
 // main.go